New cars have become luxury items

 The semiconductor crisis has eased, the supply chain has loosened, and vehicle production has resumed.
 But most of the cars and trucks rolling off the assembly lines are luxury items.

-Between December 2017 and December 2022, the share of all new auto sales priced above $60,000 more than tripled, from 8 percent to 25 percent, according to research by Cox Automotive.
+Between December 2017 and December 2022, the share of all new auto sales priced above $60,000 more than tripled, from 8% to 25%, according to research by Cox Automotive.

-In the same five years, the share of sales under $25,000, a standard cutoff for economy vehicles, shrank from 13 percent to 4 percent.
+In the same five years, the share of sales under $25,000, a standard cutoff for economy vehicles, shrank from 13% to 4%.

 “The manufacturers have been steering the market toward more expensive products,” said Charlie Chesbrough, senior economist at Cox.
 “All those bells and whistles, nav-screens, cruise control, all those fantastic and lifesaving technologies cost money.”